MoeraOrg/moeraorg.github.io/overview/naming.md

 # Naming

-The *naming database* - the public database that keeps the names of the users, and the corresponding public keys - is a single point of failure in this scheme.
+The *naming database* — the public database that keeps the names of the users, and the corresponding public keys — is a single point of failure in this scheme.
 Making this database fault-tolerant, tamper-resistant and censorship-resistant is critically important for the security of the decentralized network.
 Blockchain is a natural choice for this task.

 ## Blockchain

-[Blockchain][1] is a public database that is kept simultaneously on any number of independent nodes that do not trust one another.
-No permission is needed to become a node.
+[Blockchain][1] is a public database kept simultaneously on any number of independent nodes that do not trust one another.
+No permission is necessary to become a node.

 Only one state of the blockchain can be considered valid at any moment.
 Old records in the blockchain cannot be modified or removed, only new